Sienci-Labs/Resources/ncfs-dust-collection/ncfs-dust-collection.md

 skip_file: no
 featured_image: _images/_lmk2/_the-basics/lmk2_dust_boot_adjustable.jpg
 ---

+Improve flow

+- Add picture of dust shoe, hose & vac system at the beginning before safety number each item in the pic to match the list

+- Move last two safety pics to an actual section and pair down section a bit more

+- Play with #1 dust shoe #2 hose #3 dust collector a bit in the intro to pair it down a bit

+- Move hanging your hose and dust extractors to user setups section

+- Combine shop vac, cyclone and dust collector into one larger comparison chart and remove some of the text.
+Reorder things and put the tldr at the beginning

+- Add combined links to purchase all of the things after the large chart

+- CNC spelling check

+- try audio listening to review flow

+- remove sawdust and user setups from intro list?

+---
 CNCs can create a lot of mess just like many other cutting tools.
 Think about the chips and fine dust you get drilling a single hole or cutting a piece of wood in half and then stretch that out over hours of constant cutting on a cnc machine.
 Not only does this make a mess, but it's not good for your health to breath in.

 This is where dust collection helps out.
 Most woodworkers will setup a dust collection system that can quickly connect to whatever tool or machine they are using at the time.
 Most cnc dust collection systems consist of a **dust shoe** where the cutting is happening, a **hose** to cary the dust and a **dust collector**.